IIP-Design/iip-static-assets/Commons/HelpPage.md

 ### What is the Content Distribution Platform (CDP)?

-The CDP is a plugin to index content from a website into the CDP, so that it can be synced on other properties, as well as found and shared in the Content Commons.
+The CDP is the backend technology used to index content from a website, so that it can be synced on other properties, as well as found and shared in the Content Commons.

 ### How do I install the CDP plugin?